kc3-lang/kc3/README.md

 ## New in this release

  - libkc3
+   - copying temporary variables for `pthread_mutex` and `pthread_rwlock`
+     would cause undefined behaviour as per POSIX, this fixes pthread on macOS
    - allow for log hooks (a C function callback with a user pointer) in the facts database
    - incremental compilation with cached parser results in